cedricrupb/code_tokenize/README.md

 > Fast tokenization and structural analysis of any programming language in Python

-Programminng Language Processing (PLP) brings the capabilities of modern NLP systems to the world of programming languages.
+Programming Language Processing (PLP) brings the capabilities of modern NLP systems to the world of programming languages.
-To achieve high performance PLP systems, existing methods often take advantage of the fully defined nature of programminng languages.
+To achieve high performance PLP systems, existing methods often take advantage of the fully defined nature of programming languages.
 Especially the syntactical structure can be exploited to gain knowledge about programs.

 **code.tokenize** provides easy access to the syntactic structure of a program.
 The tokenizer converts a program into a sequence of program tokens ready for further end-to-end processing.
 By relating each token to an AST node, it is possible to extend the program representation easily with further syntactic information.